pbertera/aap-eda-demo/README.md

 - Automation Hub, Controller and Service Now credentials
 - Service Now execution environment for the Dynamic inventory
 - An inventory with an inventory source integrating the Service Now CMDB

+## Kudos

+This demo is mainly inspired by the great [kubealex](https://github.com/kubealex) work on another [EDA demo](https://github.com/kubealex/event-driven-automation)